jairusgadmeneses/AuditEye-II/README.md

 AuditEye-II uses **Fireworks AI** as its inference platform.

-The backend routes AI requests through Fireworks AI using **DeepSeek V3**, orchestrated by an n8n workflow that dynamically selects the appropriate auditing pipeline based on uploaded documents.
+The n8n workflow dynamically routes requests through **Fireworks AI** using **DeepSeek V3**, automatically selecting the appropriate auditing pipeline based on the uploaded documents and user instructions.

 ---